Julia-Wagner/furry-friends/README.md

 ![Our Dogs page](assets/docs/screenshots/our_dogs.png)

 ### **Contact Page**
 On the Contact page, the website user finds an application form to apply for one of the shelter´s dogs.
-The user has to fill out their contact details (required fields are clearly marked with a *) and can give additional information.
+The user has to fill out their contact details (required fields are marked with a *) and can give additional information.

 ![Contact page](assets/docs/screenshots/contact.png)

-For this static website the form uses the `GET` action instead of `POST`.
-This is just for the purpose of improving UX to give clear feedback to the user after submitting the form.
-Below the feedback text I reused the section from the *Home* page linking to *Our Dogs* and the donation site.
+For this static website, the form uses the `GET` action instead of `POST`.
+This is just to improve UX to give clear feedback to the user after submitting the form.
+Below the feedback text, I reused the section from the *Home* page linking to *Our Dogs* and the donation site.
 This fills the feedback page and links to the most important sites of the shelter again.

 ![Our Dogs page](assets/docs/screenshots/contact_sent.png)